Table of Contents

 Additional employment tax information.
 Visit the IRS website at www.irs.gov/businesses and click on the Employment Taxes link under Businesses Topics.

-You can order employer tax products and information returns online at www.irs.gov/businesses.
-To order 2012 and 2013 forms, click on the Online Ordering for Information Returns and Employer Returns link.
-You may also order employer tax products and information returns by calling 1-800-TAX-FORM (1-800-829-3676).
+You can order employer tax forms and publications and information returns online at www.irs.gov/businesses.
+To order 2013 and 2014 forms, click on the Online Ordering for Information Returns and Employer Returns link.
+You may also order employer tax forms and publications and information returns by calling 1-800-TAX-FORM (1-800-829-3676).

 Generally, your filing address for Forms 940, 941, 943, 944, 945, and CT-1 depends on the location of your residence or principal place of business and whether or not you are including a payment with your return.
 There are separate filing addresses for these returns if you are a tax-exempt organization or government entity.
 See the separate instructions for Forms 940, 941, 943, 944, 945, or CT-1 for the filing addresses.

-The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
+The IRS is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 The following is a list of important dates.
 Also see Publication 509, Tax Calendars.